pizza314159/AI-assisted-browser-designed-and-directed-by-a-single-developer/README.md

 - Python 3.10+
 - Linux / Windows
 - For tor to work the app needs to have a folder named tor besides it that has tor in it
-- For the python and the exe file to work you need to download the imports!